Plugins

 Autonomous Agent (inline)

-WARNING: Please use autonomous mode with caution! - this mode, when connected with other plugins, may produce unexpected results!
+Please use autonomous mode with caution! - this mode, when connected with other plugins, may produce unexpected results!

 The plugin activates autonomous mode in standard chat modes, where AI begins a conversation with itself.
 You can set this loop to run for any number of iterations.
 Throughout this sequence, the model will engage in self-dialogue, answering his own questions and comments, in order to find the best possible solution, subjecting previously generated steps to criticism.